raspberrypilearning/infrared-bird-box/README.md

 * Breadboard (try [Pimoroni](http://shop.pimoroni.com/products/solderless-breadboard-830-point "Solderless Breadboard - 830 point - Pimoroni"))
 *	**Male** to **Female** jumper wires, at least 3 (try [Pimoroni](http://shop.pimoroni.com/collections/components "Components - Pimoroni"))

+###FYI for Teachers
+If this resource is going to be used in a class environment it will save a lot of time if the [Compile FFmpeg](#compile-ffmpeg) section of step 6 is done prior to starting the lesson.
+I would recommend to also duplicate the SD card as many times as is necessary after doing the compile.

 ##Introduction

 To begin with pupils should appreciate that garden birds are very choosy about where they build their nest.
 The bird box will need to be located out of any predator's reach, away from any prevailing winds and nowhere near a bird table or feeder.